 In 2008, I posted two blogs covering 14 of the 21 core competencies identified by the Objective Management Group Sales Person Assessment.
-Between then and now, much has taken place that I've written about, and as I fly from Atlanta to Portland, Oregon I have some time to write about the remaining 7 core competencies.
+Between then and now, much has taken place that I've written about, and as I fly from Atlanta to Portland, Oregon, I have some time to write about the remaining 7 core competencies.
 I know that you've been waiting with baited breath.

-3. Discovering why prospects will buy: As elementary as this sounds, most sales people do not find out exactly "why" a prospect will buy.
-They know what is important, they have an idea of what a prospect will consider or look at, but that is entirely different then knowing exactly why someone will buy.
+3. Discovers why prospects will buy: As elementary as this sounds, most sales people do not find out exactly "why" a prospect will buy.
+They know what is important, they have an idea of what a prospect will consider or look at, but that is entirely different than knowing exactly why someone will buy.
 You know that you have this competency when you get decisions instead of "think it overs".

 4. Qualifies proposals and quotes.
 Those that have this competency and execute it consistently will make sure that they will get a decision or, at a minimum, a very clear future once they present.
 Those with this competency only make proposals and quotes when they know that the prospect is committed to buying.

 5. Gets commitments and decisions: This competency manifests itself prior to making presentations.
 It needs to happen once you have uncovered the compelling reasons someone will buy, you have their commitment to buy, you know the budget issues and you know that you are talking to the decision maker(s).
 Once these items have been covered, a great sales person simply asks the prospect to make a decision, yes or no, when the presentation is completed.
 More importantly, they make the commitment to decide stick.

 6. Possesses a strong desire for success in selling: this is defined as being passionate about your success.
 It is someone that enjoys selling.
 Someone with the appropriate desire is someone that looks forward to generating new relationships and is passionate about pursuing and achieving their goals and the goals of the company.
 They don't just set goals; they achieve them.